shubham-shar/Hacker-News-Project/Readme.md

   You can use [sdman](https://sdkman.io/install) and choose 8.0.252-zulu as java<br>
   `sdk install java 8.0.252-zulu`
 - Install mongoDb [link](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-18-04)

+##### NOTE:
+Application fetches HackerNews data on each Startup and persists in Mongo.
+Application won't start if anything goes wrong while fetching or persisting HackerNews data.<br>
+This data is then used in redering UI without causing delays to user.

 ## Deployment on Docker
 Please make sure Docker is installed on your system<br>